audeering/audformat/README.rst

 Specification and reference implementation of **audformat**.

 audformat stores media data,
-such as audio or video,
+such as audio, video, or text
 together with corresponding annotations in a pre-defined way.
 This makes it easy to combine or replace databases